 Another difference between a WiFi Range extender and a WiFi repeater is that a repeater will repeat the same WiFi signal, while an extender will create a New WiFi network.
 Since this new network is created from your old one, it should have roughly the same speed and bandwidth.
 Also, your networks should not interfere with one another.

 WiFi Range Extender Installation Model:

 A WiFi Range Extender should be placed halfway between WiFi router and clients.
 But it should be kept in mind that the WiFi Extender is in the wireless range of the router.
 If you want to put your extender into a different location you must use WiFi Network Extender.

 WiFi Network Extenders are the best WiFi boosters to Extend WiFi range to have a consistent, reliable high speed WiFi in every floor and corner of your home.
 Unlike repeaters or range extenders that re-broadcast existing WiFi signals, WiFi network Extender communicate directly with your gateway or WiFi router using Ethernet cable.

 See Also: What is WiFi Channel

 A huge benefit that you can get from using an WiFi Network Extender is that it does not need an existing WiFi signal to work.
 Because network extender is connected to the WiFi router using wired connection.
 So, the bandwidth stays at its full potential. (use Fast.com Web site to Check Your Connection Speed)

 WiFi Network Extender Installation Model:

-In fact, the network extender is a normal router, without any special features, only it does not have a wan port and it cannot perform the tasks of a router (such as NAT/Firewall, …) and therefore it has a cheaper price than a router.
+In fact, the network extender is a normal router, without any special features.
+Only it does not have a wan port and it cannot perform the tasks of a router (such as NAT/Firewall, …).
+Therefore it has a cheaper price than a router.
 If you want to increase the coverage of a WiFi network, you can use any type of router as an extender.
 Technically,if you make the following settings on a router, you can use it as an extender:

 See Also : When to add a second WiFi router?